Plumsail/forms-docs/SharePoint/how-to/create-folder.rst

         return Promise.all([folder1, folder2]);
     });

-Also, if you want to redirect users to the Edit form after creating a customer or supplier so they could add related documents to the new folders, take the code from the |'Redirect user after form submission in SharePoint'| article and insert it into the New form.
+Also, if you want to redirect users to the Edit form after creating a customer or supplier so they could add related documents to the new folders, take the code from the |Redirect user after form submission in SharePoint| article and insert it into the New form.

 Root folder
 --------------------------------------------------

-In the Edit and Display forms, we have two 'List or Library' controls for incoming and outgoing documents related to the current agent.
+In the Edit and Display forms, we have two List or Library controls for incoming and outgoing documents related to the current agent.

-By default, 'List or Library' control displays all items from the root folder of a document library.
+By default, List or Library control displays all items from the root folder of a document library.
 But with a bit of code, we can change the root folder and display documents from a specific folder only.

 Use the code in the Edit and Display forms to display documents from a folder of the current customer or supplier: